hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/04_THE_SCHOOL_AND_THE_COLLEGE.md

 +++

-We have undertaken this work of popular education with the firmest conviction and belief that, of all agents of human civili- sation, education is the only one that brings about materiali moral and religious regeneration of fallen countries and raises ihem up to the level of most advanced Nations by slow and peaceful revolutions : and in order that this should be so, it must be ultimately in the hands of the people themselves.
+> We have undertaken this work of popular education with the firmest conviction and belief that, of all agents of human civili- sation, education is the only one that brings about material, moral and religious regeneration of fallen countries and raises them up to the level of most advanced Nations by slow and peaceful revolutions : and in order that this should be so, it must be ultimately in the hands of the people themselves.
+>

-From the Statement of V. S" Apte before the Hunter Com- mission (1882)
+> From the Statement of V. S Apte before the Hunter Com- mission (1882)

-"|Lf"AN*S outlook of the world is necessarily dependent "^^ upon his environments.
+Man's outlook of the world is necessarily dependent upon his environments.
 Howsoever indomitable be the individual will, it fails not to realise its limitations and has to shape its course accordingly.
 Gifted though he was with extraordinary ability, superabundent enthu-